Why is SEO Important?

 • + Create helpful content.

-• + Don’t deceive your users or present different content to search engines than you display to users, which is commonly referred to as cloaking.
+• + Don’t deceive your users or present different content to search engines than you display to users, commonly called cloaking.

 • + Make a site with a clear hierarchy and text links.